Categories: Lists

 Marilyn Manson’s cover of “Sweet Dreams” by Eurythmics transforms the synth-pop hit into a slow, creepy rock anthem.
 This is one of the best metal covers of non metal songs and many don’t even know the original song anymore.

-Daniel caceiro
+Daniel Caceiro

 Born in Brazil and living in London, I co-founded and manage the UK and US sides of MetalJunkbox, specialising in concert photography, and promoting live events and launches by various artists.
 I’ve been a photographer since 2016 and I also act as the nerd of the team, taking care of the technical side of the project, and on top of all that, having the worst taste of the trio (or better)!